bjoern-vh/scansnap-linux/README.md

 ## Installation methods

 Before installation please ensure that the unit is connected and switched on.
-No matter which method you use, you must restart the computer at the end.

 ### Git